 HASSIO \\ \ config \ custom_components \ sonoff \

-copy the files from the previously unpacked archive "HASS-sonoff-ewelink-master.zip".
+copy files from the previously unpacked archive "HASS-sonoff-ewelink-master.zip".

-3. Optional - Check the device's local IP address
+3. Optional - Checking the local IP address of the device

 Sonoff's Custom Component works on the principle of using internet services provided by the cloud.
 In this case this point is unnecessary.